JuanPatten-com/juanpattencom/src/blog/reactive-ui-part-1/index.hoot.md

 it.
 Let's factor that functionality out into a base.
 We could call it "GraphNode", but for the sake of style let's call it `Reactor`.

+In addition to its graph management duties, a Reactor has a `latest` value, and -- optionally -- an `effect` which will run when its dependencies become fresh.

 <small>

-> **Note**
+> **A Note on Nomenclature**
 >
-> I use the term "input" and "output" here instead of "dependency" and
+> I use the terms "input" and "output" here instead of "dependency" and
 > "dependent", respectively.
-I find the latter make the code a bit more
-> obvious and intuitive.
-The former tend to blur together on the page.
+I find the latter tend to blur together on
+> the page, while the former make things a bit more obvious and
+> intuitive.

 </small>